wp-plugins/enhanced-tooltipglossary/readme.txt

 5. Glossary setting page in Admin

 == Changelog ==
+ 2.6.7 =
+* Added the menu icon
+* Added setting to disable highlighting only on the "main" WP_Query

 = 2.6.6 =
 * Fixed the unclosed div bug
 * Fixed the title of the Glossary Index Page when there's permalink conflict